johnkerl/miller/docs6/10min.rst

     circle   true
     square   false

-You can also use ``cut -o`` to retain only specified fields in your preferred order:
+You can also use ``cut -o`` to keep specified fields, but in your preferred order:

 .. code-block:: none
-   :emphasize-lines: 1,1
+   :emphasize-lines: 1-1

     $ mlr --icsv --opprint cut -o -f flag,shape example.csv
     flag  shape